 Jennifer McIntosh : Senior specialist dietician Mill Lodge CAHMS, Leeds and York partnership NHS Foundation Trust

 William Weir : Physician with an interest in ME.
 No conflicts of interest

 Co-opted members (no voting rights): Charles Shepherd, ME Association

-Given the makeup of the Guideline Development Group we have little faith in the process NICE are taking and deem this as a window dressing exercise.
-Patients deserve a transparent and honest process, many more years of suffering will continue for patients if NICE fail to address the harms of GET and CBT.
+Given the composition of the Guideline Development Group we have little faith in the process NICE are undertaking and deem this as a window dressing exercise.
+Patients deserve a transparent and honest process, many more years of suffering will continue for patients if NICE fails to address the harm caused by GET and CBT.